Do I need life insurance if I’m single?

 One way of making a life insurance policy more worth the time and money that you invest into it is to add policy extras to your package.
 One extra that helps to increase your coverage is a critical illness policy.

-This means that if you develop a condition which affects your ability to work or support yourself, then you will be covered by your insurance policy.
+While adding critical illness cover to your policy will come at an additional cost, it means that if you develop a condition which affects your ability to work or support yourself, then you will be covered by your insurance policy.
 This can help pay for any medical costs that you may have, if you choose to go private, or help pay for your time off, allowing you to retain as much of your quality of life as possible.